SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 At the Slim Buttes fight, I watched soldiers kill a warrior named Yellow Hand.
 I watched them celebrate the victory.
 I kept my face blank and my eyes down and my thoughts locked away where no one could see them.

-That night, alone, I wept for the first time in years.
-I wept for Yellow Hand, for the Sioux, for the Yavapai and for every person who had been punished for wanting to stay free.
+That night, alone, I wept for the first time since Skeleton Cave.
+I wept for Yellow Hand, for the Sioux, for my father who had died fighting, for my grandfather and my baby sister and everyone who had been killed for wanting to stay free.

-I wept for the Yavapai boy they expected to forget.
+I wept for the boy I had been before the soldiers found me.

 And then I wiped my face and went back to being Mike Burns.

 ---

 They were teaching me to be American.
-They were teaching me that Yavapai ways were savage and wrong.
+They were teaching me that my people's ways were savage and wrong.
 They were teaching me that the language I spoke as a child was inferior to English, that the god I had prayed to was false, that the land I loved belonged to someone else now.

 They were teaching me to forget.